 - Willingness to lie in the grass

-Photographed from a low angle, this long exposure highlights a wedding venue after sunset, before full dark has set in.
+Photographed from a low angle, this long exposure highlights a wedding venue after sunset, before complete darkness has set in.
 The 25” long exposure enhances the brightness of the moon and the late evening sky’s colors; and at f/16, every corner of the photograph is crisp.

 Nighttime venue photographs can be a great way to close out an album for couples who don’t have a grand departure, or who don’t book you through the end of their reception.

-Pro Tip: If your image is too dark or too bright after your first attempt, think carefully about which of your settings you’ll change:
+Pro Tip: If your image is too dark or too bright after your first attempt, think carefully about which of these you’ll change:

-- Decrease your ISO – if it’s not already on its lowest setting (usually ISO 100).
+- Decrease your ISO – if it’s not already on its lowest setting, which is usually 100.

 - Decrease your exposure time.
 If you’re shooting at 30 seconds, try 25 seconds instead.
-Changing your exposure time will also change the amount of motion blur you capture, so if a bit of blur is your intention (as when photographing a waterfall, for example), make note of any differences.
+Changing it will also change the amount of motion blur you capture, so if a bit of blur is your intention (as when photographing a waterfall, for example), make note of any differences.

 - Close down your aperture.
-Changing your aperture from f/11 to f/5.6 will reduce the light reaching your image by two stops – but it will also decrease your depth of field.
+Changing it from f/11 to f/5.6 will reduce the light reaching your image by two stops – but it will also decrease your depth of field.
 Be sure your focus is sharp!

 - Try the opposite of the tips listed above!